Places We Visited On The Isle Of Wight

-I planned for us to spend as much time as possible on the beach.
+I planned for us to spend as much time as possible on the beach, while on the Isle of Wight.
 However, I had a few rainy day alternatives, just in case.
 The attractions I had in mind were:

 - Carisbrook Castle